PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 estimates are correct.
 When using the same dataset and error estimates a smaller value of :math:`\chi^2/\mathrm{ndf}` means a better fit.
-Thus the exponential function more accurately describes the the given dataset than a line function.
+Thus the exponential function describes the dataset more accurately than the line function.

-An exponential function is a **non-linear** function of it's parameters!
+An exponential function is a **non-linear** function!
 **Non-linear** refers to the linearity of the parameters.
-So any parabola or polynomial like :math:`ax^2+bx+c` is a linear function of the parameters :math:`a`, :math:`b` and :math:`c`.
+So any polynomial like :math:`ax^2+bx+c` is a linear function of the parameters :math:`a`, :math:`b` and :math:`c`.
 So an exponential function :math:`A_0 e^{(x/x_0)}` is **non-linear** in its parameter :math:`x_0`.
-Thus the profile :math:`\chi^2` can have a non parabolic shape.
+Thus the profile of :math:`\chi^2` can have a non-parabolic shape.
 If that is the case, uncertainties of the form :math:`a\pm\delta_a` won't be accurate.
-Please refer to :ref:`non-linear-fits` for more information.

 To see the shape of the profiles and contours, please create a contour plot of the fitted parameters.